SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 R.bum: Henry Adams, sir, and the cheque!

 N.: A sophisticated englishman as he is, Duke of Frognal had really not expected things to go this far.
-He realized that his vindictive acts may soon end up in chaos.
-He mumbled about Renie's errant behavior, and went straight into the corridor.
+He mumbled a curse, and went straight into the corridor.

 <font color=grey>*(in the hallway)*</font>